pranigopu/pranigopu.github.io/docs/philosophy/epistemology/3-direct-experience.md

 _Back to the discussion_...

 ## Reliability of sense-perception
-The senses are non-conscious windows to the environment; they input certain, specific types of information in certain, specific ways, ex. tactile, auditory, visual, etc. Our minds can be misled, but our senses are merely what provide the inputs derived from some part of reality; it is the task of our minds to interpret these inputs according to reality.
+The senses are non-conscious windows to the environment; they input certain, specific types of information in certain, specific ways, e.g. tactile, auditory, visual, etc. Our minds can be misled, but our senses are merely what provide the inputs derived from some part of reality; it is the task of our minds to interpret these inputs according to reality.

 "_The task of man’s senses is to give him the evidence of existence, but the task of identifying it belongs to his reason, his senses tell him only that something is, but what it is must be learned by his mind._" (Excerpt from "Objectivism: The Philosophy of Ayn Rand" by Leonard Peikoff, Chapter 2: "Sense Perception and Volition")